 To recruit, retain and motivate Gen X-ers, encourage their ability to manage their multiple priorities and appeal to their desire for balance and flexibility.
 Employers can start by developing family-friendly programs that offer flexible schedules, telecommuting, and job-sharing.

-Currently, Gen X holds more than half (51%) of leadership positions around the globe.
+Currently, Generation X holds more than half (51%) of leadership positions around the globe.
 Seasoned and solid leaders and managers, the Gen X group also values opportunities for continued professional development and lifelong learning.

 Brought up in an era of social change and technological change (their tech-savviness should not be underestimated, as they were the first generation to grow up with technology), Gen X embraces and thrives on diversity, change, challenge, responsibility, honesty, and creative input in the workplace.

 Gen X-ers are primed to take the lead in teaching others while boosting their own learning.
 To foster their initiative and talents, put Gen X leaders in charge of training processes or of new projects.
 Not only will they be more satisfied with their jobs, but your company will also gain the benefit of new leadership that can help you grow your business.
-Give Gen X the responsibility to shape your organization and you will see great results from their efforts.
+Give Generation X the responsibility to shape your organization and you will see great results from their efforts.

 Having paid their dues from the onset of their careers, Gen X isn’t content with just proving their worth by doing what is required of them in their roles.
 Gen X employees want to feel like their work matters.
 When asked what is most important to them at work, 39% cite “the ability to make a difference in the organization,” which is right above recognition for their work (15%) and development opportunities (15%).
 For this group, it’s all about what they can do for your company.

 If your employees are wanting to make their mark on your company in some way, help them by helping them achieve something bigger than they’ve envisioned.
-As executive coach Stephanie Somanchi advises, “appeal to their need to accomplish something beyond themselves with purpose and contribute to a higher ideal renews motivation and engagement.”
+As executive coach Stephanie Somanchi advises, “appeal to their need to accomplish something beyond themselves with purpose and contribute to a higher ideal, [this] renews motivation and engagement.”

 Discuss goals with your employees and work with them to fulfill the project ideas they have identified and shared with you.
-By supporting their need to make a difference, you will re-motivate your Gen X employees as well as re-invigorate your entire team.
+By supporting their need to make a difference, you will re-motivate your Generation X employees as well as re-invigorate your entire team.

 HR needs to consider the needs of all generations that make up the workforce.
 By implementing different methods of engagement aligned with what different generations value at work, you will set your company up for a truly engaged workforce.